Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 Types of A2A Transfers

-In some cases, the payer initiates the transfer themselves (a “push” payment).
+In some cases, the payer initiates payments directly from their bank account (a “push” payment).
 Think of a customer authorizing a one-off bank transfer for a large purchase.

-Other times, the payee can pull funds from the payer’s account once permission has been granted, something closer to a subscription model or recurring bill.
+Other times, the payee can pull funds from the payer’s account once permission has been granted.
+This is usually used in something closer to a subscription model or recurring bill, where taking the payment out of the user’s hands increases general efficiency.

-Traditional A2A transfers like ACH in the United States often take a couple of days to settle.
+What you might think of as traditional A2A transfers, like ACH in the United States, often take a couple of days to settle.
 Real-time payment schemes, which are gaining ground in regions like Europe and parts of Asia, promise near-instant transfers.

 Why A2A Payments Are Gaining Momentum